– 1st Chapter –

 With new found frustration, she slid his note off the table and placed it, balled up, in her lap with the other one before picking up her utensils and digging into her own fish.
 Her eyes rested solely on her meal, but his gaze on her was like a weight.
 He was surely confused, or maybe just still curious… there was no telling, and he certainly wouldn’t be telling her unless he could write it down.
 The ash-fish stuck to the roof of her mouth and coated her tongue in a thin film she didn’t think would go away until tomorrow.

-She heard scratching and ripping again, but before he could slide it to her side of the table, Shiori picked up her plate, carried it over to the garbage where she scraped off the rest of the fish and set the black smudged plate on the counter.
+Shiori heard scratching and ripping again, but before he could slide it to her side of the table, she picked up her plate, carried it over to the garbage where she scraped off the rest of the fish and set the black smudged plate on the counter.
 She would wash it later, she swore to herself, but she was terribly tired.

 She made it a point not to look at him as she left the kitchen, and went back to the living room… or museum foyer, depending on whether someone were to actually visit or not.
 It was rare anyone ever did, even though the town was booming with new excavations and history being dug up in the mountains.
 New things were being uncovered all the time and brought to the museum for display, yet no one really cared to relive the horrors which made the town what it was today.
 Shiori surely didn’t, but she longed for someone to just share those memories with… to relay everything to someone who might understand and listen.
 That’s what she really wanted: someone to just listen.